adarshrkumar/commonps-syntax-highlighter/commonps.md

     output "hi 7"
 ```

-Take a users input for a desired menu option and check for each case and print out that number (switch):
+Take a user's input for a desired menu option, check for each case, and print out that number (switch):

 ```pscode
 /*